 - Palo Alto Power surge raises questions about SmartMeters: East Palo Alto electricity surge burnt out digital meters.
 Palo Alto Weekly.
 Sept 6, 2011. https://www.paloaltoonline.com/news/2011/09/04/power-surge-raises-questions-about-smartmeters

 Utilities in all states have been replacing decades old but still perfectly functioning analogue meters with so-called Smart Meters on peoples homes for the purpose of wirelessly reading electricity use by sending radio frequency signals to neighboring houses which then are sent to local nodes and then to the local utility.
 This creates a continuous “Smart Grid” blanket of electromagnetic radiation in neighborhoods for the purpose of efficient wireless transfer of household data on energy use to the main utility carrier for billing and data analysis.
 The human meter readers are no longer needed to read the meters directly.
-Although convenient for utilities there have been a host of problems reported from privacy and security to serious health effects and fires.
-Many resident have organized nationwide to educate others about the risks and pass legislation to be able to Opt Out of Smart Meters.
+Although convenient and cheaper for utilities there have been a host of problems reported from privacy and security to serious health effects and fires.
+Many residents have organized nationwide to educate others about these risks and pass legislation to allow residents to Opt Out of Smart Meters.